-The police have provided referrals of families presenting anti-social behaviour to the NCH Families Project.
-In 14 months the project has dealt with 34 families (43 Adults and 101 Children), these have been the most problematic families across the policing area.
+The Police have provided referrals of families presenting anti social behaviour to the NCH families project.
+In 14 months the project has dealt with 34 families (43 Adults and 101

+Children and young people), these have been the most problematic families across the policing area.